 Every writer has THE DRAWER.
 In some cases, it might be a digital one, often called an Embryo File or some other version, with idea (either fully or partially manifested), synopses, treatments, maybe even a chapter or two.
 Or it could be a real drawer, full of files.
 Ours is a real drawer, and since we were both writing separately before we decided to work together, this drawer is **huge**.
 It was from this drawer that we have found our next book project.

-When you right with a partner, there is level of negotiation that has to happen.
+When you write with a partner, there is level of negotiation that has to happen.
 You may have similar writing styles, but often different reading interests, and those interests will color your choice of projects:

 OK what do we have?